umitdogu/proxysql-monitor/README.md

 **Unlicense** - Use freely for your infrastructure monitoring.

 This is free and unencumbered software released into the public domain.
-See LICENSE file for full details.
+See the LICENSE file for full details.

 ## 👨‍💻 Author

 **Ümit Dogu** - DevOps Engineer

-Built for production ProxySQL monitoring.
+Built for real-time ProxySQL monitoring.